 Your chest also plays a role in shoulder movement, with your pectoralis major and minor, which aid in throwing, lifting, and extension motions.
 Then there’s your latissimus dorsi, the largest muscle in your upper body.
 It’s also used in extension and internal rotation.
 The rhomboids major and minor connect the scapula to the thoracic wall, providing stability for the shoulder girdle.
 Finally, there’s your trapezius, which stabilizes your arm and rotates your shoulder blade.

 All of this is to say that there’s a lot going on when it comes to the shoulder, so stretching the whole area to release tension is necessary to ensure smooth and comfortable movement.
-That’s why today’s Do Something Streak workout is all about getting those tight shoulders to loosen up a bit.

 Yoga poses for tight shoulders